Hugh Durham: Georgia Bulldogs

 Prior to the 1978–79 season, Durham was named head coach at the University of Georgia.

 Before Durham arrived in Athens, Georgia had never been to either the NCAA or NIT Tournaments, never won an SEC regular season title and never won an SEC Tournament championship.

-Durham immediately embarked on a remarkable transformation project that produced the most prolific era of Georgia basketball still to this date.
+Durham immediately embarked on a transformation project to produce a new era of Georgia basketball.

 Durham's efforts produced virtual overnight success as from 1981 to 1991, he led Georgia to five NCAA Tournaments, four NIT Tournaments, the 1983 NCAA Final Four, the 1982 NIT Final Four, the 1983 SEC tournament championship and the 1990 SEC Championship.
 In that same span, Durham was named SEC Coach of the Year four times.

 In 1980–81, only his third season at Georgia, Durham was voted his first of four SEC Coach of the Year awards.
 That season, Durham led Georgia to the school's first ever post-season tournament as the Bulldogs received an NIT bid.
 UGA also reached the 1981 SEC tournament championship Game behind the electric play of Dominique Wilkins, Terry Fair, Vern Fleming and James Banks.

 In 1981–82, the Bulldogs advanced to the NIT Final Four by defeating Temple, Maryland and Virginia Tech.
 The Bulldogs lost to Purdue, 61–60, in the NIT Semifinals at Madison Square Garden in New York.
 Again, Wilkins, Fair, Fleming, and Banks led the Bulldogs.

 After the 1981–82 season, All-American and future National Collegiate Basketball Hall of Fame inductee and Naismith Hall of Fame inductee, Dominique Wilkins, entered the NBA draft after his junior year at UGA.

-As a result, not much was expected of the 1982–83 Georgia basketball team and the Dawgs were picked to finish near the bottom of the SEC going into the season.
+As a result, not much was expected of the 1982–83 Georgia basketball team and the Bulldogs were picked to finish near the bottom of the SEC going into the season.

-However, in 1982–83 behind one of the finest coaching performances in NCAA history with a starting lineup measuring only 6–7, 6–6, 6–5, 6-5 and 6–2, Durham led the Bulldogs to without question the greatest single season in Georgia basketball history.

 The Bulldogs won the 1983 SEC Tournament championship, the first SEC basketball championship in school history.